creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-18-DehazingDiffusion.md

 <u>Learning ultrasound priors</u>

 Usually, generative models are used for applications in the image domain.
-In the case of ultrasound signals, some considerations need to be made.
+In the case of ultrasound signals, some considerations need to be taken into account.

 In particular, ultrasound data has a high dynamic range compared to images that make activation functions to work suboptimally and can slow down the training process.
 {:refdef: style="text-align: center;"}